@svelte-put/shortcut

 All of Modifiers (AND)

-Wrap multiple modifier strings in a subarray to trigger only when all modifiers are pressed at the same time.
+Wrap multiple modifiers in a subarray to trigger only when all modifiers are pressed at the same time.

 <svelte:window